advancedresearch/the_century_of_satire/semitic-mythical-origin-of-jesus-about-transfigured-reincarnation.md

 where people are not allowed to question or disobey that kind of lowest state of authority.
 Lower states of authority were associated with more evil and less personal freedom.

-This way of changing the authority that Jesus have depending on context, implies that Jesus is a mediator between Yahweh and humans.
+This way of changing the authority that Jesus has, depending on context, implies that Jesus is a mediator between Yahweh and humans.
 Jesus is a force that acts out Yahweh's command, that might be both good and evil.
 Over time, Jesus' role gets separated into a "purely good" role (Christ) and a "purely evil" role (Satan).